peterz1991/peterz1991.github.io/pages/2_Resources.md

 =====================================
 - [Nuit Blanche]("http://nuit-blanche.blogspot.com/").
 If you are telling me that you do some compressive sensing but you never heard about Nuit Blanche, you should probably do your homework again.
 - Compressive Sensing Group at Rice Univ.
 Unfortunately, recently they moved the website to another place where I could not find.
+- [Terence Tao's Blog]("https://terrytao.wordpress.com/").
+Of course CS is just a part-time job for Terry.
+But I have learned so much from his blog.
+More than just the fancy math, Terry's thinking pattern is the one that inspires me the most.

 Optimization
 ================================